balderdashy/sails-docs/concepts/ORM/Attributes.md

   }
 }
 ```
-> When using MySQL with the `utf8mb4` character set, you will need to add the `size` constraint to the appropriate column in your table directly via MySQL.
-Otherwise, since `type: 'string'` is translated to `varchar(255)` in the MySQL adapter, the `unique: true` constraint will cause an 'index too long' error: `ER_INDEX_COLUMN_TOO_LONG: Index column size too large.
-The maximum column size is 767 bytes.`
+> When using `unique: true` on an attribute with the `utf8mb4` character set in a MySQL database, you will need to set the column size manually via the [`columnType` property](http://sailsjs.com/documentation/concepts/models-and-orm/attributes#?columntype) to avoid a possible 'index too long' error.
+For example: `columnType: varchar(100) CHARACTER SET utf8mb4`.

 <!--